Home - HomeschoolMath.net

 "Fifteen divided by three is five."

-2. Write a division sentence to fit the pictures in the exercise 1.
-Use the symbol ÷.
+2. Write a division sentence to fit the pictures in exercise 1.

 3. Make a division sentence.